 Another misconception is that you should see a noticeable difference after only one chemical peel.
 Just as it takes time for skin damage to accumulate, it also takes time to reverse it.

-BYRDIE: If someone has troubled skin, are there any treatments they should either avoid or seek out?
+BYRDIE: If someone has troubled skin, are there any treatments they should seek out or avoid?

 JD: This depends on which skin problem they have.
 For example, adult acne is a frustrating and difficult problem.
 In addition to standard therapies, like benzoyl peroxide and salicylic acid, some mild chemical peels can work great to help prevent breakouts.
 Also, those with sun damage (textural issues/hyperpigmentation) can benefit from a series of professionally selected peels.

 One treatment people with acne should avoid, on the other hand, is self-extractions.
 It's tempting to try to pop your own pimples, but this often leads to redness, infection, and possible scarring.
 The same goes for derma-planing and micro-needling if you have active acne, as these treatments can exacerbate the already inflamed skin condition.
 It's better to leave this to a professional.